École nationale des ponts et chaussées: 1848–1945: The big works

 As a new step in the evolution of the school, the decree of 1851 insists on the organisation of the courses, the writing of an annual schedule, the quality of the faculty, and the control of the students' works.
 For the first time in its history, the school opens its doors to a larger public.
 At this time, in France, the remarkable development of transports, roads, bridges and canals is strongly influenced by engineers from the school (Becquerel, Bienvenüe, Caquot, Carnot, Colson, Coyne, Freyssinet, Résal, Séjourné), who deeply modernised the country by creating the large traffic networks, admired in several European countries.

 1945–1997: Modernisation

+Marie-France Clugnet, the first female student, at a ball hosted by the school in 1961.

 After the Second World War, the school focused on developing the link between economics and engineering.
 As civil engineering was requiring increasingly higher financial investments, the state needed engineers to be able to understand the economic situation of post-war Europe.
 From then on, the program of the school had three different aspects: scientific and technic, social, and economic.

 Gradually, the number of admitted students increased in order to provide both the Corps of Bridges and Roads and the private sector highly trained young engineers.
 At the time, technical progress and considerable development of sciences and techniques used in building, urbanism and the protection of the environment imposed a change of strategy in the training programme.
 More specialisations were progressively created and the overall programme was adapted to national issues.